yujaw/vmC/README.md

 ## 🧑‍💻 Usage

-- Add new instructions or modify behavior in `vm.c`
+- Add new instructions or modify behavior in `vmC.c`
 - Try out sample LC3 programs in the `examples/` folder
-- Read more about the architecture in the `docs/` folder

 ---